 Exemptions from this law would include employers that are required to ask this by another state or federal law.
 Another exemption would be positions that employers are hiring for that require security, fidelity, or equivalent type of bond.

-Private companies are required by the state to submit new hire information for newly hired employees and employees that are returning to work to the Connecticut Department of Labor (DOL) within 20 days of the date of hire.
+Private companies are required by the state to submit new hire information for newly hired employees and employees that are returning to work within 20 days of the date of hire in accordance with the Connecticut Department of Labor (DOL).

 New hire information can be reported online through the Office of Research or a paper copy of the Connecticut new hire form, also known as Form CT-W4, can be mailed or faxed to the Connecticut DOL.

+Before wages can be determined, employers must know how to properly classify employees to ensure payroll accuracy and compliance.
 At the state and federal levels, there are three types of workers: exempt, non-exempt, and independent contractors.
-It is important that employers understand how to properly classify employees.

 Exempt employees are not subject to overtime law.
 For an employee to be classified as an exempt employee they must pass both the duties and the salary tests, under both Connecticut and Federal law.